The Story Behind Nature's Most Curious Clam

 After smoking, we hand-cut beautiful large bites and artfully arrange the pieces you see when you open each can.
 The final stage in the process is pressure cooking.
 Geoduck is a labor of love, more so than any other product we produce.
 But when we open a can and taste a piece, we know it's been worth it.

 This Godfather of our Culinary Curiosities collection is also one of our favorite ingredients to experiment with in the Wildfish Cannery test kitchen.
 We recommend introducing yourself to this local delicacy first as a simple cracker-topper—or just digging in with your bare hands.
-Once you've become properly acquainted, let Smoke geoduck be the star of your next sea-cuterie board spread, or whip up any of the simple recipes in our Galley, including a variety of Smoked Geoduck pasta dishes or our favorite Geoduck Bloody Caesar.
+Once you've become properly acquainted, let Smoke geoduck be the star of your next sea-cuterie board spread, or whip up any of the simple recipes in our Galley, including a variety of Smoked Geoduck pasta dishes, a classic giant clam chowder, or our favorite Geoduck Bloody Caesar.

 This recipe for Linguine with Smoked Geoduck and Fennel balances the crisp woodsmoke flavor of our geoduck with mildly sweet aromatics.
 The dish has a nice perfume from not only the fennel, but also raisins, pine nuts and white wine—it almost has a candy-like quality.